Volue-Public/energy-smp-docs/docs/mesh/calculations/functions/time_mask.md

 #### Example 3

 Switch to hourly result resolution.
-Then the function will perform a transformation from breakpoint series as described in previous examples to hour resolution based on the functional value at time points.
+Then the function will perform a transformation from breakpoint series as described in the previous examples to hour resolution based on the functional value at time points.

 `Result = @TIME_MASK('DAY<UTC>', {'DAY+07h', 'DAY+10h', 'DAY+14h','DAY+18h'}, {1,2,3,4},'HOUR')`